Strykar/H680GM-A/README.md

 ![reserved_port_range](https://user-images.githubusercontent.com/2946372/233778081-4d427d18-4ab8-4be0-a055-99318b78b435.png)

-Take note that port 22 is not on the list above.[^1]
+Take note that port 22 is not on the list above.[^1] Having root ssh access helped..

-The other issue that was getting my goat was that the router was preventing port forwarding for a few ports.
-I needed ports 80 and 443 open and forwarded and this made me dig into the router a little bit.

-Having root ssh access helped..

 ## TLDR - Getting port 80 and 443 forwarded